-When you progress just in weight or reps, or sets etc. it is single progression.
+When you progress just in one training variable (i.e. weight or reps, or sets etc.), it is single progression.
 Double progression, on the other hand, requires progressing in several parameters.
 Two, to be clear.
-You may even implement triple progression and more but I want to concentrate on one variation of double progression I came up with lately.
+You may even implement triple progression and more, but I want to concentrate on one variation of double progression I came up with lately.
 Why bother?
-When you will get to intermediate training stage you'll understand why.
-You won't be able to progress in weight every training session.
-If you were able to do that everybody would be squatting 500 kg in a year.
-That won't happen.
-But you will be able to progress in other different training parameters like reps, sets, rest periods etc. That's where double progression becomes really handy.
+When you will get to intermediate training stage, you’ll understand why.
+You won’t be able to progress in weight every training session.
+If you were able to do that, you would be squatting 500 kg in a year.
+That won’t happen.
+But you will be able to progress in other different training parameters like reps, sets, rest periods etc. That’s where double progression becomes really handy.

 How to Implement Double Progression?

 There are several ways to implement double progression in your training routine.
 In easy words, pick two training variables, set frames and progress in those frames.
 For example, you can do 3 sets of 6 reps in military press with 50 kg.
-Work up to 3 sets of 8 reps, for the next session increase the weight to 52.5 kg and start over with 3 sets of 6 reps.
+Work up to 3 sets of 8 reps, then increase the weight to 52.5 kg the next session and start over with 3 sets of 6 reps.
 Two training variables: weight and reps.
-Everything else is constant.
+Everything else should remain constant.
 Frames: 6 to 8 reps.

 Rough Strength Double Progression Solution

-Of course, somebody already invented such method of progression.
-I'm not saying that it's my invention.
+Of course, somebody has already come up with such method of progression.
+I’m not saying that it’s my invention.
 But who cares anyway (except geeks and nerds)?
-Important thing that this approach works and works very well.
-Ok, so you pick some exercise, say, barbell squat.
-Pick a weight that is your 5 repetition maximum.
+Important thing is that this approach works and works very well.
+Ok, so you pick an exercise, say, barbell squat.
+Pick a weight that is your 5-repetition maximum.
 Do 5 sets of 3 reps.
 Return in a week and do 4 sets of 4.
-Then again in a week return and do 3 sets of 5.
+Then, again in a week, return and do 3 sets of 5.
 Add weight and start over with 5 sets of 3.
 This way you really master the weight.
 You work with it for at least 3 training sessions.
-It may sound too slow but in fact it isn't.
-You can't gain strength much faster than that at intermediate level.
+It may sound too slow, but in fact, it isn’t.
+You can’t gain strength much faster than that at intermediate level.
 Not going to happen.
 Besides, the steadier you build your strength the longer your current type of progression will work.
-Also if you for some reason can't get all the reps in all sets don't worry, work with this weight until you get all of them.
+Also, if you for some reason can’t get all the reps in all sets, don’t worry, work with this weight until you get all of them.

-So if you need some strength boost take a better look at this double progression thing.
-Maybe it's just the thing you needed to progress further.
+So if you need some strength boost, take a better look at this double progression thing.
+Maybe it’s just the perfect solution you needed to progress further.
 Slow but steady.
 As always thanks for reading.
 Spread the knowledge and share this as much as possible.
-And don't forget to like, subscribe and comment.
+And don’t forget to like, subscribe and comment.